Support the positive portrayal of women in the media. COUNT ME IN

 - To champion a greater share of voice for women in the media

 - To recognise the role of individuals as content creators and distributors and their power to use social media to call out content that continues to objectify, sexualise and diminish women while ensuring the messages and photos they post online emphasise actions and values rather than looks

 - To include men as an integral part of the solution and to engage them as champions for the positive media portrayal of women while at the same time, identifying men as victims of objectification and straightjacketing by traditional concepts of masculinity.

 - To make media literacy and critical thinking a core element of the teaching curriculum, especially at the secondary school level

-Directed by rising young talent, 27-year old Nicola Fan, She Objects is the first documentary of its kind in Hong Kong to explore how traditional and new forms of media create and exacerbate gender stereotypes with often damaging consequences.
+Commissioned by The Women’s Foundation, in partnership with Women Helping Women, and directed by rising young talent, 27-year old Nicola Fan, She Objects is the first documentary of its kind in Hong Kong to explore how traditional and new forms of media create and exacerbate gender stereotypes with often damaging consequences.

 The film’s call to action is for all of us – from governments to the media to brands to individuals – to be more thoughtful about this issue and to take action to object.
 Individuals in particular can stop being passive consumers and instead use social media and other platforms to bring about real and positive change.

-Keep up with the filmSign up to our newsletter
+Keep up with the campaignGet TWF's newsletter

 If you want to learn more about She Objects, we would love to hear from you!